 While it may sound attractive to have it all and at the same place, it’s not what, for example, I’m looking for.
 And so for me – South Goa is convincingly the best choice.
 Finding a deserted beach with only few others there it’s much easier done in Southern Goa.
 Laid back atmosphere, not too many other travelers and peace is what I like most about it.
 Many yoga and meditation retreats are located here as well.

-Do check out also Airbnb, if you want to stay in an apartment instead and live like a local in Goa!
-Register using my Airbnb link and you will get a 18 euro discount for your first booking of 75 euro or more.
+Do check out also Airbnb, if you want to stay in an apartment or a villa instead and live like a local in Goa!
+Register using my Airbnb link and you will get a discount for your booking!
+We will get a discount, too.

 Biggest difference between food in Goa and food in the rest of India is availability of seafood.
 All kinds of grilled fish, shrimps, prawns, mussels, calamari, crabs you will see on the menu of most of Goan restaurants.
 When ordering a grilled fish often they will ask you, how you want your fish to be prepared.
 If you want it to be more or less spicy.